Eastern Nursing Research Society/NLN Doctoral Research Award

 - Applicants must provide evidence that they have successfully completed the dissertation proposal process and obtained IRB approval, where applicable

-- Proposed studies must be clearly focused on nursing education research and must relate to one or more of the NLN Priorities for Research in Nursing Education.
+- Proposed studies must be clearly focused on nursing education research and must relate to one or more of the NLN Research Priorities in Nursing Education 2020-2023 (PDF).

 - A complete proposal includes a Blind Review File only (all identifying information of applicant removed)